 In January of 1893, a fire destroyed the main house (Rosedale Hall), and the family fled to the stables for refuge.
-Harrison hired Trumbauer to build a new home on the site of the old building.
+Harrison hired Trumbauer again to build a new home on the site of the old building.
 The architect planned for a grand structure inspired by Alnwick Castle, the medieval seat of the Dukes of Northumberland in England.

-As with most castles there is drama that can morph into legends.
-Harrison used to conduct numerous illicit affairs, so there are many secret passageways built in the castle and surrounding buildings, one of which was likely used to sneak maids into Mr. Harrison’s quarters.
-It is said that the only happy point in the Harrison’s marriage was their wedding night, and by the time they moved into the Castle they each chose their own wing, with Mr. Harrison’s quarters on one side and Mrs. Harrison and the children on the other.
+Those who knew the Harrisons have said that the only happy point in their marriage was their wedding night.
+When the Harrisons moved into the Castle they each chose their own wing, with Mr. Harrison’s quarters on one side, and Mrs. Harrison and the children on the other side.

-Harrison died in 1927, and Arcadia University (then located in Jenkintown as Beaver College) purchased the estate from Harrison’s widow and son in 1929 for $712,500.
+Harrison died in 1927, and Arcadia University (then located in Jenkintown as Beaver College) purchased the estate from Harrison’s widow and son in 1929, for $712,500.
 Classes were held in Jenkintown and Glenside until 1962, when the University transferred completely to the Glenside property.

-Students have reported the feeling of someone pushing on them to slow them down as they run down the staircase.
+Arcadia students have reported the feeling of someone pushing on them to slow them down as they run down the staircase.
 The legend is that the Harrison’s daughter had a friend over who was running down the back staircase when her scarf got caught on the banister.
 She flipped over the banister and hanged herself.
 Some believe it’s the ghost of the friend making sure they don’t suffer the same fate when running too fast.

 There are stories about hearing Mr. Harrison pounding the floor, demanding that his maids get him his whiskey.

-There are tales of hearing the squeaking of Mrs. Harrison’s rocking chair, as her spirit sits and mourns the death of her daughter, who perished in a riding accident
+There are tales of hearing the squeaking of Mrs. Harrison’s rocking chair, as her spirit sits and still mourns the death of her daughter, who perished in a riding accident

 A lot of Arcadia alumni say they never heard or saw anything.
 One thing is for sure, castles are great inspiration for ghost stories and legends.